-The China rose hibiscus (Hibiscus rosa-sinensis) is an attractive perennial shrub for warm regions.
-While all of the parts of the China rose plant are attractive, its gorgeous, exotic-looking blossoms are its most ornamental feature.
+China rose is not a true rose but a hibiscus species that's a perennial only in warm climates.
+The China rose hibiscus (Hibiscus rosa-sinensis, USDA zones 9-11) has gorgeous, exotic-looking blossoms, which are its most ornamental feature.
 In bright shades of red, orange or yellow, they will light up the garden.

 This evergreen, thought to be native to tropical Asia, is a tropical hibiscus and cannot tolerate frost.
 In cooler climates, the China rose can be grown as a container plant that is brought indoors during the winter.
 It also makes a lovely year-round houseplant.